Thrills in the air

 On my recent trip to Pokhara, the adventure capital of Nepal, the only objective was to try some new activities it has to offer.
-Though I have explored every aspect of Pokhara in my countless trips to the lake city, I was still to experience the adventure tourism activities that Pokhara offers.
+Though I have explored every aspect of Pokhara in my countless trips to lake city, I was still to experience the adventure tourism activities that Pokhara offers.

 Bungy Jump!
 These two words can bring chills down the spine of anyone.
 I felt the same when I was first offered the opportunity to try it along with the Zipline.

-Two groups of people from different countries arrived after some time, and we were soon onboard the bus that took us to Sarangkot, passing through the twists and turns up to the zipline station.
+Two groups of people from different countries arrived after some time, and we were soon on board the bus that took us to Sarangkot, passing through the twists and turns up to the zipline station.
 I was disappointed to see the mountains covered by clouds.

 Flying down, I could see the other side of Pokhara city open before me beneath the cloud, showing the stunning view of the surrounding hills and green forests.
 Very soon, I could see crew members waving a white flag.
 It was a signal to pull the cable, which applies brakes to the Zipline.
 I finally came to the base station.
 The ride may have lasted just two minutes, but it was enough to take my breath away.
 The experience was incredible!

 The sight of the Bungy platform near the zipline base station hanging above the cliff sent shivers down my spine.
-After taking some rest and sipping a cup of coffee, I was ready for another adventure – Bungy.
+After rest and sipping a cup of coffee, I was ready for another adventure – Bungy.
 The Bungy in Pokhara is only the second Bungy site in Nepal and the first tower Bungy in the country.

 Though I was a bit hesitant, the ever-friendly crew got two other Bangladeshi tourists harnessed in no time and me.
 They then asked us to walk up the ramp of a large steel structure hanging from the cliff.
-Though views around and Yamdi Khola below the Bungy ramp were beautiful, I was getting anxious and my legs trembling.
+Though views around Yamdi Khola below the Bungy ramp were beautiful, I was getting anxious and my legs trembling.
 Still, the crew was encouraging me and building some confidence in me.
-As the two Bangladeshi tourists were jumping before me, I had some time to analyze their jump and prepare myself for the thrill.
+As the two Bangladeshi tourists were jumping before me, I had time to analyze their jumps and prepare myself for the thrill.
 The first guy was a bit hesitant and was pushed by the crew, while the second one made an easy jump.
 The intensity of those jumps, meanwhile, was making me nervous.